 In addition to in-app support, offering web and email support channels allows you to provide a comprehensive customer support experience.
 A robust Web Support Portal filled with categories and FAQs empowers users to seek answers to basic support inquiries, troubleshoot common errors, and learn best practices when using your app.
 Email support (via an address like email@example.com) allows you to establish a direct line of contact with users and gives them an option for reaching out outside of the in-app and Web Chat platforms.

 This guide will walk you though the initial steps to quickly set up your Web Support Portal and start offering email support.
-For more detailed steps and best practices, please see our Knowledge Base.
+For full steps to get started with Helpshift, see our Getting Started page.

 To learn about additional features, please see our Getting Started page.